 Enter software standby mode by setting the STOP bit to 1 in the configuration 1 register.
 Enter hardware standby by pulling STBY low.
 Software standby mode disables the ADC and reduces the supply current to approximately 30μA.
 Hardware standby mode halts the ADC clock, but the supply current is approximately 350μA.
-During either software or hardware standby, data is retained in memory, and the SMBus interface is active and listening for SMBus commands.
-The timeout is enabled if a START condition is recognized on SMBus.
+During either software or hardware standby, data is retained in memory.
+During hardware standby, the SMBus interface is inactive.
+During software standby, the SMBus interface is active and listening for commands.
+The timeout is enabled if a start condition is recognized on SMBus.
 Activity on the SMBus causes the supply current to increase.
 If a standby command is received while a conversion is in progress, the conversion cycle is interrupted, and the temperature registers are not updated.
 The previous data is not changed and remains available.